-If you do not pay, HMRC will write to both you and your agent to tell you how much tax you’ve underpaid and how much interest HMRC has charged you so far.
+If you do not pay, HMRC will write to both you and your agent to tell you how much tax you’ve underpaid and how much interest we’ve charged you so far.

 You should pay the tax and the interest as soon as possible.

-- HMRC has not received your payment of the tax due
+- we’ve not received your payment of the tax due

 - there’s no evidence to show beyond reasonable doubt that you sent your payment when you filed your return